The countries that have the most expensive and cheapest gasoline

-Although oil is a commodity, that is, a raw material that is priced uniformly by international supply and demand, the final consumer price of gasoline — and other petroleum derivatives, such as diesel and LPG gas — varies immensely. around the world.
+Despite oil being a commodity, that is, a raw material whose price is uniformly determined by international supply and demand, the final consumer price of gasoline and other oil derivatives, such as diesel and LPG gas, varies immensely. around the world.

 In the last week (June 7th to 13th) the price of a liter of gasoline for consumers went from US$ 0.02 (R$ 0.11) in Venezuela to US$ 3 (R$ 15.4) in Hong Kong , according to the Global Petrol Prices ranking, which surveys prices in 168 countries, weekly in most of them.